-Bengaluru – Following an appeal from People for the Ethical Treatment of Animals (PETA) India, the Karnataka Animal Welfare Board (KAWB) has issued a circular directing all district deputy directors to prohibit the manufacture, sale, and use of cruel gestation and farrowing crates in pig farming.
+Following an appeal from PETA India, the Karnataka Animal Welfare Board (KAWB) has issued a circular directing all district deputy directors to prohibit the manufacture, sale, and use of cruel gestation and farrowing crates in pig farming.

 Such crates are controversial features of intensive pig farming.
 Gestation crates (aka “sow stalls”) are metal cages essentially the size of a pig, with concrete or slatted floors, which leave the animals unable to turn around or even stand up without difficulty.
 They are used to confine pregnant pigs.
 Pigs are typically transferred to farrowing crates to give birth and are kept in them until their piglets are taken away.
 Farrowing crates are fundamentally the same as gestation crates, except they contain small side rooms for piglets.